A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: IMCS-21 as a New Benchmark

-\paragraph{Experimental settings} ~ {Baseline models include DQN \citep{wei2018task}, KR-DQN \citep{xu2019end}, REFUEL \citep{kao2018context}, GAMP \citep{xia2020generative} and HRL \citep{liao2020task}.
+\paragraph{Experimental settings} ~ {Baseline models include DQN \citep{wei2018task}, KR-DQN \citep{xu2019end}, REFUEL \citep{kao2018context}, GAMP \citep{xia2020generative} and HRL \citep{zhong2022hierarchical}.
 Except for GAMP, all other methods are based on reinforcement learning (RL).
-In RL settings, at each turn of interaction, the agent chooses an action from the action space of all symptoms and diseases, and hit symptom queries and correct disease diagnoses are positively rewarded, and the policy is learned by maximizing the expected cumulative reward.
-In the contrast, GAMP is a GAN-based method that uses the GAN network to avoid generating randomized trials of symptom, and add mutual information to encourage the model to select the most discriminative symptoms.
-We limit the maximum number of interactions between all agents and the patient simulator to 10.
+In RL settings, at each turn of interaction, the agent chooses an action from the joint action space of all symptoms and diseases, and correct symptom queries and disease diagnoses are positively rewarded, then the policy can be learned by maximizing the empirical expected cumulative reward.
+In the contrast, GAMP is a GAN-based method that uses the GAN network to avoid generating randomized trials of symptom, and adds mutual information to encourage the model to select the most discriminative symptoms.
+We set the maximum number of interactions between all agents and the patient simulator to 10.

-Assuming there is no limit of turns of interactions for the agent, we can find all hidden symptoms simply by iterating over the set of all symptoms $\mathcal{S}$.
-We use the complete symptoms as features to train an support vector machine (SVM) \citep{noble2006support} classifier, which we call the SVM upper bound (SVM-UB), and the accuracy of this model can provide a certain reference for the agent.
+Ideally, if the agent collects all the implicit symptoms, the disease classifier can utilize all the symptom features of the patient.
+In this case, the performance of disease classification is intuitively the best.
+We train support vector machine (SVM) \citep{noble2006support} classifier with the complete symptoms (both explicit and implicit symptoms), and call the model upper-bound-SVM (UB-SVM).
+It is an invalid static agent, but its performance can provide a certain reference for dynamic agents.

-To evaluate the agent, we report three most concerned metrics, namely symptom recall (Rec), diagnostic accuracy (Acc), and average number of turns (\# Turns).
-Symptom recall measures the agent's ability to find potential symptoms of the patient, diagnostic accuracy measures the agent's ability to make a diagnosis based on known symptom characteristics, and number of turns indicates the efficiency of the diagnostic process.}
+To evaluate the agent, we report three most concerned metrics, namely symptom recall (SX-Rec), diagnostic accuracy (DX-Acc), and average number of turns (\# Turns).
+Symptom recall measures the agent's ability to find implicit symptoms of the patient, diagnostic accuracy measures the agent's ability in disease classification, and average number of turns indicates the efficiency of the diagnostic process.}